Table of Contents

 Keep in mind that the time limit is per condition.
 The fact that 12 months have passed and the insurance will no longer cover your dog’s diabetes doesn’t mean that it won't cover other health issues.

-As all other insurances, this too has an upper funds limit.
+As all other pet insurance plans, this too has an upper funds limit.
 Once that limit is exceeded, even if 12 months haven’t passed yet, you’ll have to pay for the rest of the vet bills yourself.
 A time limited dog health insurance policy costs more than an “accidents only” policy, but usually still stays below the 3-digits mark.

 This type of dog health insurance is similar to the time limited insurance, only it has no time limit.
-It still has a funds limit and said funds limit is still “per condition”, however.
+It still has a funds limit and said funds limit is still “per condition”.

-It’s pricier than the previous two options, easily going above $100.
+It’s more expensive than the previous two options, easily going above $100/mo.
 However, it’s still not the most expensive type of dog insurance you can get.

 With this type of policy, it doesn’t matter how long a treatment can take.
-Even if it is a lifelong treatment, like for diabetes, you’ll be covered as long as your policy is paid up to date.
+Even if it is a lifelong treatment (e.g. diabetes), you’ll be covered as long as your policy is paid up to date.

-If the annual limit is reached, you’ll have to cover the rest until the next year cycle begins, of course.
+If the annual limit is reached, you’ll have to cover the rest until the next year cycle begins.

-Quite an expensive option, depending on the company that you purchase this insurance through (and a ton of other variables we’ll mention below), it can cost north of $200 per month.
-A possible negative of the lifelong insurance is that when it comes the time for renewing your policy, the company can reevaluate your dog’s case and turn you down.
+Quite an expensive option, depending on the company that you purchase this insurance through, it can cost north of $200 per month.
+A possible downside of the lifelong insurance for dogs is that when it comes the time for renewing your policy, the company can reevaluate your dog’s case and turn you down, or increase the cost.

 How Much Does Dog Health Insurance Cost?

-As with any other types of insurance, pet insurance is also dependent on a lot of factors.
-Some of these factors include:
+As with any other types of insurance, pet insurance is also dependent on a wide range of factors.
+Some of these variables include:

 Advantages of Pet Insurance